ishakmohmed/Fair-Burger/README.md

     PORT=5000
     MONGO_URI=mongodb://localhost:27017/temporaryDB
     JWT_SECRET_KEY=thisisafakejwtsecretkey
 Then install all frontend and backend dependencies by typing ```npm i``` in terminal for frontend and backend folder individually.
 Then, run the backend server by typing ```nodemon index.js``` in the terminal under backend folder.
 Then, launch the app from the frontend folder in the terminal by typing ```npm start```.
 A website will be launched.
-Follow the instructions in that site to view the app in your mobile phone.
+Follow the instructions in that site to view the app on your mobile phone.
 If the instructions change in future, please paste this phrase to Google search engine and do a super quick research: "How to run an Expo app from my mobile phone".

 ### [7] Hosting
 * Frontend: Expo